renesas/ble-sdk10-da1459x-examples/interfaces/spi_example/README.md

   - A DA14592 Pro DevKit is needed for this example.
   - DAC Click boarch with MCP4921.
 - **Software Configurations**
+  -
-  - Download the latest SDK version
+  -  the latest SDK version
-  - Downlaod latest version of e2studio.
+  - Download latest version of e2studio.

 ## How to run the example